fadibenz/systems-transformer-optimizations/writeup_flash_attention.md

 ## FlashAttention2 Forward pass:

-This is the pseudocode for FlashAttention:
+This is the pseudocode for FlashAttention forward pass:

 ![](writeup_assets/flashAttention_forward_pass.png)